-Episode 89 of the Humans of DevOps Podcast features Rachel Tobac.
+On this episode of the Humans of DevOps Podcast, we’re joined by Rachel Tobac.
 Rachel is a hacker and the CEO of SocialProof Security where she helps people and companies keep their data safe by training and pentesting them on social engineering risks.
 Rachel was also 2nd place winner of DEF CON‘s wild spectator sport, the Social Engineering Capture the Flag contest, 3 years in a row.
 Rachel has shared her real life social engineering stories with NPR, Last Week Tonight with John Oliver, The New York Times, Business Insider, CNN, NBC Nightly News with Lester Holt, Forbes and many more.
 In her remaining spare time, Rachel is the Chair of the Board for the nonprofit Women in Security and Privacy (WISP) where she works to advance women to lead in the fields.

 Special thanks to our sponsor Range!